Best Destiny 2 Exotic weapons for PvE & PvP

 • Best Use: PvE

 Adding a bayonet catalyst elevated Monte Carlo from meme gun to mean gun.
-This Auto Rifle is especially potent because the bayonet’s melee damage stacks with meta Exotic armor like Synthoceps.
+This Auto Rifle is especially potent because the bayonet’s melee damage stacks with Exotic armor like Synthoceps.
 It can hit enemies for well over 200,000 damage, making it possible to one-shot Champions.
-With the right build, this is the primary weapon for burst damage in Destiny 2.
+With the right build, this is a fantastic primary weapon for burst damage.

 Osteo Striga